 'Tell me and I forget, ...
 Involve me

 Getting people involved in more than church attendance creates a

 commitment that allows people to use their gifts before and after church, and

-also away from the building throughout the week.
+even away from the building.
 It's the difference between taking up one's

 cross to follow the Lord vs spectator-based 'church' that encourages members to